voloko/uki/docs/core/view.markdown

 ### view.newClass(typeName, [baseClass], [mixin], definition)

-Works exactly as `fun.newClass` but also ads typeName property to the prototype. typeName is used by selector.
+Works exactly as `fun.newClass` but also adds typeName property to the prototype. typeName is used by selector.

 ### view.byId(id)